ut-ldma/ut-ldma.github.io/lab/part1.md

 ### Cache Guessing Game as Gym Environment

-The cache guessing game, described above is defined as the follows using the gym API
+The cache guessing game, described above is defined as the follows using the gym API, the code is located in [here](https://github.com/rl4cas/lab/blob/main/src/cache_guessing_game_env_impl.py).

 * Gym Environment
     - Define actions